andreasschrottenbaum/mean-tutorial/README.md

 ### Add a module for Material

-Because we need to import every module for its own, it can bloat up the AppModule pretty fast.
+Because we need to import every module for its own, it can bloat up the `AppModule` pretty fast.
 Therefore we manage the imports for Angular Material in a separate module.

-The --flat flag creates the module in the /src/app folder, instead of creating a subfolder for just one file.
+The --flat flag creates the module in the `/src/app` folder, instead of creating a subfolder for just one file.

 ```bsh
 $ ng g m material –flat
 ```

+We declare the first modules, that we need in the next step.

 `/src/app/material.module.ts`
 ```typescript